-The bread is both sacramental element and symbol of nurturing home; the burning and driftsmell represent the cycle of natural life, so different from the mechanical cycle of building and destruction he had found, and celebrated, in the city, while the dissolving cloud is a vision of the constant death and renewal of the material universe itself, as well possibly as reminder of the heavenly clouds veiling the seat of God.
-This vision in the midst of a journey home enables him to reach the end question that ends the poem: "And my Lord's grave?
+renewal of the material universe itself, and possibly as well a reminder of the heavenly clouds veiling the seat of God.
+This vision in the midst of a journey home enables the speaker to reach the question that ends the poem: "And my Lord's grave?
 His grave?"
 This question is not so much an expression of doubt as a confession of his own forgetfulness, now recovered.

-In two further collections Buckley trace his journey back to Ireland and the beginnings there of a new life and family.
+In two further collections Buckley traces his journey back to Ireland and the beginnings there of a new life and family.
 These in turn lead him to to his origins in Australia and the figure of his grandfather and all those "who were dead to before we were born", and who are separated from the present by time and from their own past by the near loss of the ancestral language, for "Whom can you touch, or love, / in two half-languages?"
 All he has left is "a stillness / of whiskey like a land's stillness", and the toast, "slainte.
 Yet this is something.

-You hand me the whisky, turn it ice-bright as the light in a mirror: I turn it like music, and look into the amber smokiness, turning me like music. (pp.12-13) Again, the materiality of this world takes him into the immateriality of time and the recovered past.
+You hand me the whisky, turn it ice-bright as the light in a mirror: I turn it like music, and look into the amber smokiness, turning me like music. (pp.12-13)

+Again, the materiality of this world takes him into the immateriality of time and the recovered past.